-- years.
+- 2. July 2007 - A contract for the concession of Oryahovo Port Terminal, part of the port for public transport of national significance Lom, has been signed for a period of 25 years.
 The concessioner is "Slanchev Dar" JSCo.
 The amount of the investments, according to the offer and the concluded contract for the term of the concession, is BGN 2.4 million.
 The amount of the fixed part of the concession payment for the duration of the concession is BGN 250,000 - 3.
 May 2009 A contract for the concession of the Somovit Terminal, part of the port for public transport of national importance Ruse.
 The concessionaire is "Octopod C" Ltd. The contract is concluded for a period of 22 years and is effective from 1 August 2009.
 The amount of the investments during the concession is BGN 6.45 mln. - 4.
 August 2010 - A contract for the concession of the port terminal Vidin-north and the terminal Ferryboat complex Vidin for a period of 30 years.
 The concessionaire is "Bulgarian River Shipping" JSCo. - 5.
 January 2013 at its regular meeting, the Council of Ministers decided to give Port terminal Lom on a concession for 35 years to "Port Invest"Ltd. The recently established company is 100% owned by Bulgarian River Shipping.
 The concessionaire has offered to invest BGN 22.4 million for the entire duration of the contract, of which 6.7 million BGN had to be invested in the first four years.
 The fixed part of the annual concession fee is BGN 187.1 thousand.
 The proposal exceeds the minimum requirements provided by the Ministry of Transport BGN 16 million for the entire duration of the concession and a minimum of BGN 6.3 million for the first four years. - 6.
-Ferryboat terminal Nikopol - granted on concession to "Bulgarian River Shipping" JSCo. for a period of 35 years under a concession contract concluded on 07.08.2013, which entered into force on 01.10.2013. - 7.
-Port terminal Vidin-south granted on concession to "SCM Port Vidin".
-It is expected the concessionaire to make investments amounting to BGN 3,737 million for the entire 35-year period of the concession.
+Ferryboat terminal Nikopol - granted on concession to "Bulgarian River Shipping" JSCo. for a period of 35 years under a concession contract concluded on 07.08.2013, which entered into force on 01.10.2013.

+Procedure for granting port terminal Vidin-south is ongoing.
+Currently the decision of the Council of ministers for choice of concessionaire is being examined by the Commission for Protection of Competition.
+The chosen company "SCM Port Vidin" is expected to make investments amounting to BGN 3,737 million for the entire 35-year period of the concession.
 The company has to repair existing infrastructure and build new facilities.

 The fixed annual concession fee that the company will pay, amounts to BGN 8,060 excluding VAT.
 The variable fee will be calculated as 1.76% of the net annual revenue from all activities of the site.